elipropp/Web-2.0/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a computer engineering student who's
+I'm a computer engineering student who's passionate about all things tech and software.
+Currently I'm exploring the world of data science and deep learning.

+Outside of technology I'm passionate about health, fitness and learning about the body, like to play basketball and love to travel.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.